ltpitt/python-simple-notifications/README.md

     $ cd python-github-backup
     $ pipsi install .

-As last step please customize simple_notifications_config.py with your email / Pushbullet / Pushover data and, obviously, chmod it so that no other user can read it
+Then customize simple_notifications_config.py with the required Email / Pushbullet / Pushover configuration data.

-Example folder for a Windows 10 installation:
+Example simple_notification_config.py path for a Windows 10 installation:
 C:\Python27\Lib\site-packages\simple_notifications\simple_notifications_config.py

-Example folder for a Linux installation:
+Example simple_notification_config.py path for a Linux installation:
 /usr/local/lib/python2.7/dist-packages/simple_notifications/simple_notifications_config.py

+As last step remember to make the simple_notification_config.py file readable only for the user that will run the script.

+On Windows right click on the file, properties and then customize the permissions tab.
+On Linux:

+    $ chmod 400 /usr/local/lib/python2.7/dist-packages/simple_notifications/simple_notifications_config.py

 ## Usage